anijitsahu/react-app-simple-dashboard/README.md

 All the charts are drawn by a popular library named [Chart JS](https://www.npmjs.com/package/react-chartjs-2).
 In version 2 it supports [React JS](https://reactjs.org/docs/getting-started.html) components.

 For UI creation [HTML5](https://www.w3schools.com/html/html5_intro.asp) and [CSS3](https://www.w3schools.com/css/) are used.
 [Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout), the new feature of [CSS3](https://www.w3schools.com/css/) is used for layout creation purpose.
+[Fontawesome](https://fontawesome.com/) icons are added for aesthetic purpose.

 This is a _responsive web application_ for viewing in both Mobile and Desktop.

 ## Features

--   Code is rewritten with [React JS 17](https://reactjs.org/docs/getting-started.html)
+1. Code is rewritten with [React JS 18](https://reactjs.org/docs/getting-started.html)
--   Latest features of JavaScript i.e. ES6, ES7, ES8 is used
+2. Latest features of JavaScript i.e. ES6, ES7, ES8 is used
--   [React JS Hooks](https://reactjs.org/docs/hooks-intro.html) are used with Functional components
+3. [React JS Hooks](https://reactjs.org/docs/hooks-intro.html) are used with Functional components
--   **Charts code** is rewritten with [react-chatjs-2 (v4.0)](https://react-chartjs-2.netlify.app/) and [Chart.js (v3.7)](https://www.chartjs.org/docs/latest/)
+4.   **Charts code** is rewritten with [react-chatjs-2 (v4.0)](https://react-chartjs-2.netlify.app/) and [Chart.js (v3.7)](https://www.chartjs.org/docs/latest/)

 <br/>

--   This is a Simple Chart Application
+5. This is a Simple Chart Application
--   Charts are plotted using [Chart JS](https://www.npmjs.com/package/react-chartjs-2)
+6. Charts are plotted using [Chart JS](https://www.npmjs.com/package/react-chartjs-2)
--   Charts are upadated when user changes the hourly watching rate of channel viewing
+7. Charts are upadated when user changes the hourly watching rate of channel viewing

 <br/>

--   Maximum and minimum values of the hourly rate is `24` and `0` respectively
+8. Maximum and minimum values of the hourly rate is `24` and `0` respectively
--   Three types of chart namely _Pie, Doughnut_ and _Bar_ is available
+9. Three types of chart namely _Pie, Doughnut_ and _Bar_ is available
--   _Tooltips_ on each of the graph is supported
+10.   _Tooltips_ on each of the graph is supported
--   _Legend_ and _title_ showing for data indication is supported
+11.   _Legend_ and _title_ showing for data indication is supported

 <br/>

+12. This is just a Simple Carousel program
+12.1.
+Next image can be seen by clicking `>` button 12.2.
+Next button will not be shown when the last image is reached

+13. Previous image can be seen clicking `<` button 13.1.
+While loading the first image previous button will not be there for obvious reason

--   No database / storage is there.
+14. No database / storage is there.
 So no changes are _persistant_
--   Mobile view is supported
+15. Mobile view is supported

 ## Installation